Sub-zero temperatures at last year’s Royal Welsh Winter Fair have not deterred exhibitors from entering the 2011 event.

 Livestock entries for the event being held today and tomorrow (November 28th and 29th) remain stable in all 170 classes with good support also in all 35 classes in the horse and pony section.

 There are 268 cattle entered, including 67 crossbred steers and 65 crossbred heifers with baby beef heifer numbers totalling 52 and 38 baby beef steers.
-The exhibitor-bred champion section has drawn 55 entries.
+The exhibitor-bred champion section has

 At 59, pig entries are at their highest for three years and the sheep classes have also drummed up good interest with 328 lamb pairs entered.